nestjs/docs.nestjs.com/content/techniques/logger.md

 You can also make use of the built-in logger, or create your own custom implementation, to log your own application-level events and messages.

-For more advanced logging functionality, you can make use of any `Node.js` logging package, such as [Winston](https://github.com/winstonjs/winston), to implement a completely custom, production grade logging system.
+For more advanced logging functionality, you can make use of any Node.js logging package, such as [Winston](https://github.com/winstonjs/winston), to implement a completely custom, production grade logging system.

-#### Basic logger customization
+#### Basic customization

 To disable logging, set the `logger` property to `false` in the (optional) Nest application options object passed as the second argument to the `NestFactory.create()` method.